jazzband/django-redis/docs/index.rst

 A first entry identifies to master server, and next entries to slave servers.

 .. note::
-    Master-Slave setup is still experimental because is not huge tested in production environments.
+    master/slave setup is still experimental because is not huge tested in production environments.

 Example: